-Over the past week or so, lots of news have come out about new legislation in the state of California and parallel measures being passed in the state of Colorado, Brasil, this blog post will delve on what these measures do, and how the Ironclad project plans on approaching them.
+In the face of new legislation in the state of California and parallel measures passed or in the process of being passed in the american state of Colorado, Brazil, and others, this post delves on what these measures do, how Ironclad is affected by them, and how the Ironclad project plans on approaching them.

-California’s Assembly Bill No. 1043 Coined the “Age verification signals: software applications and online services” act is a measure passed by the California state assembly that mandates for any operating system, beginning from January 1, 2027, to essentially require age verification for any account created in the system and store it in the form of an age bracket, and to provide an API to eligible applications for querying this information.
-This age information also affects software distribution in repositories, which must be filtered by age, and affects the availability of said apps for the user.
+Bill No. 1043 Coined the “Age verification signals: software applications and online services” act is a measure passed by the California State Assembly that mandates for any operating system, beginning from January 1, 2027, to essentially require age attestation for any account created in the system, and store it in the form of an age bracket.
+This bracket would then be provide with an API to eligible applications, with the goal of altering their behaviour based on this information.
+This age information also affects the software that the user is able to run or install, among others.

-Penalties in case of non compliance are outlined in the legislation, which state monetary penalties, and other offenses in a user by user basis, with up to $2500 of fine per affected child.
-These penalties make it impossible to ignore.
+Penalties in case of non compliance are outlined in the legislation, which state monetary penalties, and other offenses in a user by user basis, with up to $2500 of fine per affected user.

 Similar legislation is being proposed or has passed in other countries or states, like Colorado’s SB26–051 “Age Attestation on Computing Devices”.